-Everything about Chateau Vrai Canon Bouche Canon Fronsac , Bordeaux wine producer profile, with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews .
+Learn everything about Chateau Vrai Canon Bouche Canon Fronsac with wine tasting notes and wine-with-food pairing tips.
+Learn about the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Located west of Pomerol in the Canon Fronsac appellation, Chateau Vrai Canon Bouche earns the last part of its name from a former owner, Edgar Bouche.
 This Right Bank property was acquired by the Roux family, in 1953.
 In 2005, Chateau Vrai Canon Bouche was purchased by Philip Haseth Moller.

-Serving and Decanting Chateau Vrai Canon Bouche with Wine, Food, Pairing Tips
+Serving Chateau Vrai Canon Bouche with Wine, Food, Pairing Tips

 Château Vrai Canon Bouché Wine Tasting Notes